About

 "My partner once asked me what my purpose in life was.
 No hesitation: to learn as many things as possible."

-By day I work in healthcare analytics.
 The practice you're reading about is built on a method that uses environmental design, behavioral science, and neurological principles — much of which is only just being studied formally.
 I've been running it on myself for years.

 — Facts